ankitects/anki-manual/src/deck-options.md

 more frequently.
 If the material you are learning is very important then it may be worth the extra effort – that is, of course, something you will need to decide for yourself.
-If you are simply worried that you are forgetting too much, then you may find investing more time at the initial learning stage and/or using mnemonics will give you more gain for less effort.
+If you are simply worried that you are forgetting too much, then you may find investing more time at the initial learning stage, or using mnemonics will give you more gain for less effort.

 One final thing to note is that Anki forces a new interval to be at least 1 day longer than it was previously, so that you do not get stuck